-The Fund has engaged the services of Butterfield Trust (Bermuda) Limited, to provide custodian services, with SWISL as co-custodian.
-No direct fees are charged by either the custodian or co-custodian but the co-custodian does charge commission to the Fund for executing trades.
+The Fund has engaged the services of the Bank of N.T.
+Butterfield & Son Limited to provide custodian services, with SWISL as co-custodian.
+The fees are charged in accordance with an agreement that was in force during the year.